dewmguy/ItemLevelCalculator/README.md

 B_{\text{used}} = \sum_i B_i
 $$

-The power \(p\) makes a large amount of one stat cost more than spreading similar power across several stats.
+The power $p$ makes a large amount of one stat cost more than spreading similar power across several stats.
 With equal multipliers, the following two sides are close:

 $$
 100^p \approx 2{,}624